phalcon-orphanage/docs/en/reference/phql.rst

         )
     );

 Phalcon not just only transform the PHQL statements into SQL.
 All events and business rules defined in the model are executed as if we created individual objects manually.
-Let's add a business rule to the model cars.
+Let's add a business rule o the model cars.
 A car cannot cost less than $ 10,000:

 .. code-block:: php